 Typically, IRS debt racks up when you underestimate the amount you’ll make in a given year.
 Not paying enough in quarterly taxes throughout the year means that come April, you might learn you owe more money than you originally set aside to pay your taxes.
 Letters from the IRS start rolling in, and suddenly your goal of homeownership is in jeopardy.

 If you owe the IRS but need a mortgage, your first step is identifying the exact issue.
 Your federal tax debt will likely be classified first as delinquent tax debt, and then, if it remains unpaid, it will become a tax lien.

 Because borrowers with unresolved federal tax debt are ineligible for mortgages, you’ll need to make and execute a plan to qualify for the loan you need.

 To help you identify the issue at hand, it’s important to understand the difference between delinquent tax debt and a tax lien:

 - Owing delinquent tax debt means that you owe back taxes to the IRS.
 Whether you underpaid your taxes or failed to file, the IRS will notify you that you owe, tell you how much you owe, and explain your options for repayment.

-You have fewer options for repayment at the lien stage because the debt has already gone unpaid for some time.
-The lien is also what a lender will likely see as a major red flag, and may cause them to deny your mortgage altogether.
+You have fewer options for repayment at the lien stage because the debt has already gone unpaid.
+The lien is also what a lender will likely see as a major red flag and may cause them to deny your mortgage altogether.